The top 10 attractions in Nha Trang

 Long Son Pagoda, founded in the late 19th century, features stunning designs of mosaic dragons made with glass and ceramic tiles while the main sanctuary is adorned with modern interpretations of traditional motifs.
 At the top of the hill is a massive white statue of Buddha sitting atop a lotus blossom, as well as fire-ringed relief busts of Thich Quang Duc and six Buddhist monks who died in self-immolations in 1963.
 There are 150 stone steps to reach the top, but around the halfway point lies a 14-meter-long sleeping Buddha and an entrance to another hall of Long Son Pagoda.

 Nha Trang Cathedral

 Nha Trang Cathedral, set atop a hill that overlooks the train station, is widely known as the largest church in the city.
-It was constructed in provincial French Gothic style during the early 19th century, featuring beautiful stained glass windows and a square clock tower surmounted by a large crucifix.
+It was constructed in the provincial French Gothic style during the early 19th century, featuring beautiful stained glass windows and a square clock tower surmounted by a large crucifix.
 Its three cathedral bells, which were cast in France in 1789, are still in working order.
-There are also 4,000 tombstones mounted on the sides of the Cathedral, which were placed after the neighbouring cemetery was levelled in 1988 to extend the city train station.
+There are also 4,000 tombstones mounted on the sides of the Cathedral, which were placed after the neighboring cemetery was leveled in 1988 to extend the city train station.
 Nha Trang Cathedral serves the local Catholic community, with Mass being held between 05:00 and 18:30 on a daily basis.